bingson/WinGolems/Readme.md

 In any windows application text field pressing

-- `lwin` + `enter` will consume the user's last typed word and treat it as a CB key submission (default suffix: "~win");
+- `lwin` + `enter` will consume the last typed word and treat it as a CB key submission (default suffix: "~win");

     > E.g., typing "oc", then hitting `lwin` + `enter` will open the `mem_cache` folder in windows file explorer.

 <br>

-- `lalt` + `spacebar` will consume the user's last typed word and replace it with the contents of the corresponding memory file—equivalent to uppercase-initiated V (paste) function
+- `lalt` + `spacebar` will consume the last typed word and replace it with the contents of the corresponding memory file—equivalent to uppercase-initiated V (paste) function

     > E.g., typing "1", then hitting `lalt` + `spacebar` will replace "1" with the contents of 1.txt in the `mem_cache` folder.